-This is the first management plan for this long-standing fishery and outlines the management direction to ensure that the commercial, recreational and indigenous fishing sectors, along with other interested stakeholders, have a clear framework specifying how the resource will be managed.
+This is the first management plan for this long-standing fishery and outlines the management direction to ensure that the commercial, recreational and Aboriginal fishing sectors, along with other interested stakeholders, have a clear framework specifying how the resource will be managed.

 The objectives, strategies and actions in the Plan provide for continued use and improved management of the Corner Inlet fishery resource, in a manner that is effective, efficient and ecologically sustainable.
-They also ensure fishing practices are responsible and respectful of community values and will help maintain public support for utilisation of the shared resource.
+They also ensure fishing practices are responsible and respectful of Traditional Owner cultural values - tangible and intangible - and community values, and will help maintain public support for utilisation of the shared resource that is highly valued by Victorians